sage-develop/why/tvc_decision_trees/oa_decision_trees/purchase_financing_tree.md

    Start(["Start: Open Account Purchase Financing"]) --> Context["Context: Client is buying goods and may need<br>financing to pay suppliers before<br>receiving payment from their customers"]
    Context --> Q1{"Can the buyer pay the seller on the due date?"}
    Q1 -- Yes --> End1["The buyer continues with standard Open Account terms.<br>No additional financing products needed."]
-   Q1 -- No --> Product1["P/N under Open Account - Buyer / Invoice Financing"]
+   Q1 -- No --> Product1["P/N under Open Account / Invoice Financing"]
    Product1 --> End2["The buyer receives pre-shipment financing to meet payment obligations.<br>This completes the financing solution for Open Account transactions."]

    Product1:::productBox